 I grew up in Fremont Ohio, just a few miles south of Lake Erie, not far from the Canadian border.
 Fremont's history as a town actually began with the War of 1812.
 In those days it was called Lower Sandusky, after the Sandusky river that runs through it and empties into Lake Erie.
 In 1812 Ohio was the northwest frontier, a state for only nine years; and as the lowest point of entry from Canada into the US, it was the perfect site for the British to invade.
 On August 1, 1813, they did, disembarking at a low spot on the river and laying siege to the small palisade fort that sat on the edge of a wooded ravine.

 The Battle of Fort Stephenson took place the next day and, according to the history books, it was the last land battle of the War of 1812 fought in the western United States.
-The fort's defenders drove the British back into the lake, where a month later they were defeated at a decisive naval battle off the island of Put-in-Bay.
+The fort's defenders drove the British back into the lake, where a month later they were defeated at a decisive naval battle at Put-in-Bay off South Bass island.
 The next spring they concentrated on the Chesapeake Bay area, which led to the burning of Washington and the shelling of Fort McHenry.

 In modern day Fremont, the town library sits on the site of the old picket fort; and when I was a kid there was a little museum of sorts in the basement, with artifacts under glass going back to the town's birth as a frontier outpost.
 Since I grew up in a home with no books, I was in and out of the library from an early age and occasionally, once I was tall enough to see above the glass cases downstairs, I used to wander around the basement, looking at stuff.
 My favorite items were the knives, forks and spoons the fort's defenders had fired at the British when they ran out of shot.